Lawrence-SmartPageMaker/Lawrence-SmartPageMaker/README.md

   </a>
   <blockquote name="ALPHA-cardDemo">
     <p>
+      A series of 4 episodes which show working in Node JavaScript<br>
       The result of my own UX project.
-It shows <em>proof of concept</em> that serious students would enjoy getting control of their own study cards; the top-down approach to dealing with the deck study cards as a single table.
+It shows <em>proof of concept</em><br>
+      that serious students would enjoy getting control of their own study<br> cards; the top-down approach to dealing with the deck study cards as<br>
+      a single table.
     </p>
   </blockquote>